qiaochen/A2C/Report.md

 ## Learning Algorithm

 - Network Architecture

   ![img](https://raw.githubusercontent.com/qiaochen/A2C/master/network_architecture.jpg)

 The input state vector is encoded by 1 fully connected layers befere branching into the `Actor` and the `Critic` heads, i.e. the actor and the critic share the input encoder.
-The Actor head outputs the `mean` values of the action vector variable, while the Critic head outputs the `state values`.
-There is also a parameter vector learning the standard deviations of the action vector variable, the standard deviation and mean vector would be used to parameterize a multi-variable normal distribution which is used to sample actions given the current state.
+The Actor head outputs the `mean` vector for the action vector variable to be sampled, while the Critic head outputs the `state value` vector.
+There is also a vector parameter learning the standard deviations for the action vector distribution, the standard deviation and mean vector would be used to parameterize a multi-variable normal distribution which is used to sample actions given the current state.

 - Hyper-parameters